yfa2nw/interactive-periodic-table/README.md

 ## Micellaneous

 As mentioned in the webpage itself, this GitHub project is actually a side project I decided to dive into.
-It is designed to be a supplementary material for Project MEEP - pre-Medical Electronic Education Platform, a website dedicated to create high-quality, accessible, practice-heavy education materials for aspiring medical students.
+It is designed to be a supplementary material for Project MEEP - pre-Medical Electronic Education Platform - a website dedicated to create high-quality, accessible, practice-heavy education materials for aspiring medical students.

 As of 2025, the website is still heavily under construction, but do visit! it's https://yfmeep.com

+Also, I am not a proficient coder by any means, so please forgive me if the code looks atrocious.